thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 - `integrationType`: The type of integration (e.g., HTTP, MQTT, Kafka).

 Additional metric types you may see:
-- `STOP`: Number of times integration shutdown was triggered.
+- `integrationStatisticsMetricName=STOP`: Number of times integration shutdown was triggered.
-- `MSGS_UPLINK`: Number of messages forwarded from the executor to external systems.
+- `integrationStatisticsMetricName=MSGS_UPLINK`: Number of messages forwarded from the executor to external systems.

 Example:
 ```
 MSGS_UPLINK, success=true, integrationType=MQTT = [38]
 ```
-→ 38 messages were successfully forwarded to an external MQTT broker.
+-> 38 messages were successfully forwarded to an external MQTT broker.

----

 **2. Integration State Summary**